 Project Overview: Diffuse Intrinsic Pontine Glioma (DIPG) is a devastating pediatric cancer that mainly develops in the brainstem, the area of the brain responsible for the control of breathing, involuntary actions (reflex), chewing, swallowing, sensations such as hearing, taste, balance, and communication among the different areas of the brain.
 The brainstem is essential in the control of life-sustaining functions, so damage resulting from either the tumor itself or its treatment has tremendous repercussions.
 As a result, and because DIPG cells spread out between normal brain cells, surgical removal of these tumors is not an option.
 Dismal survival statistics reflect the incredible challenges associated with treating DIPG, the most common brainstem tumor in children.
 Patients generally live less than one year after being diagnosed, with fewer than 1% surviving after five years.

-Dr. Ranjith Menon Muraleedharan is a CureSearch Young Investigator conducting research at Yale University.
+Dr. Ranjith Menon Muraleedharan is a CureSearch Young Investigator conducting research at the Broad Institute of MIT and Harvard (previously at Yale University).
 He is performing a comprehensive series of studies to test specific targeted inhibitors in combination with radiation and DNA damaging therapies that are already used in the clinic for glioma treatment.
 The goal of the project is to develop a new therapeutic regimen for the treatment of DIPG.
 Dr. Muraleedharan performed a focused Synthetic lethal screen to find targets exploiting vulnerabilities created by common DIPG mutations.
 “Synthetic lethality” describes a strategy that can be applied where inactivation of two genes due to mutations result in cell death.
 In many cases, malignant cells only have one of those mutations.
 By artificially disrupting the second gene in the pair, this approach can induce death in the cancer cell.
 Dr. Muraleedharan’s screen assessed the ability of different drugs to kill DIPG cells harboring specific mutations.

 Dr. Muraleedharan’s mentor, Dr. Ranjit Bindra, Professor of Therapeutic Radiology at YSM, is a current CureSearch Catapult award recipient who used a similar approach to move a new therapy from discovery to clinical trial in under two years.